Overview

 Dr. Parker currently holds the academic rank of Professor of Diagnostic Radiology and Internal Medicine at the VCU School of Medicine and has multiple appointments at VCU Health including, Director of Thoracic Imaging, Director of the Thoracic Imaging Fellowship Program, and Director of the Early Detection Lung Cancer Screening Program.
 He has received numerous research and faculty awards, and he is continually recognized by peers and patients for his exceptional care in America’s Top Radiologists by the Consumers’ Research Council of America, Best Doctors' in America, Virginia’s Living Magazine, and Richmond’s Top Docs.

 Dr. Parker was instrumental in developing and launching the multi-disciplinary lung cancer screening program at VCU Health.
-The program, which was recognized as a center of excellence by the Lung Cancer Alliance, was Virginia’s first American College of Radiology designated lung cancer screening center.
+The program, which was recognized as a center of excellence by the Go2 Foundation, was Virginia’s first American College of Radiology designated lung cancer screening center.
 The program continues to serve as a model for other lung cancer screening programs located throughout the country.

 Dr. Parker is a frequent lecturer on key topics, including lung cancer and other neoplasms affecting the lungs, pleura, and mediastinum.
 Recently, he lectured on the merits of early detection lung cancer screening before the World Cancer Conference in Philadelphia, Pennsylvania and Rome, Italy.
 He was also a keynote speaker at the 2019 International Cancer Conference in London, England.
 Dr. Parker has published extensively in the areas of thoracic imaging and lung cancer screening, and is an invited reviewer for over six radiology journals.
 He has contributed to nearly 100 abstracts, proceedings and peer-reviewed journals, and is the lead author of two textbooks on thoracic imaging and one textbook on lung cancer screening.